Muhannad7794/vp_baseFree_tracking/README.md

    - A lower value after smoothing indicates reduced jitter; in fast tilt, jitter drops significantly.
 3. **Difference and lag estimate**
    - The bottom plot shows `smoothed - raw` over time, with an estimated lag in ms.
-   - Fast tilt exhibits more jitter reduction and a small lag (~100 ms); fast pan shows less change and almost zero lag.
+   - Fast tilt exhibits more jitter reduction and a small lag (~ 0.0 ms); fast pan shows less change as this level of speed is classified as intentional.
-     These simulations validate that the sigmoid algorithm behaves as intended: it damps noisy, aggressive motion more strongly while preserving responsiveness where motion is already smooth.
+   - These simulations validate that the sigmoid algorithm behaves as intended: it damps noisy, aggressive motion more strongly while preserving responsiveness where motion is already smooth.
 ---

 ## **This process can be replicated for any other models implemented in the repo, for all axes and labels present in the dataset.**